The geometry of jamming algorithms in the random Lorentz gas

 More striking is that the geometry of isostatic contact vectors is robust even for small $d$.
-Different algorithms achieve IS with similarly distributed obstacles.
-As shown in Fig.~\ref{fig:Fig6}(b), for instance, the cumulative distribution of the $k$-smallest force, $f_k$, for $k=1\ldots4$ changes with dimensions but not with algorithm.
-VA-max, CALiPPSO, VA-min, and even a uniform sampling over IS give nearly indistinguishable results down to $d=4$.
-In other words, the structural universality of jamming is present already in small $d$, encoded by the landscape and independent of dynamics.
+Different algorithms achieve IS with similarly distributed obstacles — an observation also made in multi-particle systems \cite{Wilken2021}.
+As shown in Fig.~\ref{fig:Fig6}(b), for instance, the cumulative distribution of the $k$-smallest force, $f_k$, for $k=1\ldots4$ changes with $d$ but not with algorithm.
+VA-max, CALiPPSO, VA-min all give nearly indistinguishable results.
+Only the uniform sampling yields a distinct result.
+This difference can be interpreted -- by analogy with potential energy landscape analysis -- through the concepts of marginal and gapped IS.
+We conjecture that all sufficiently greedy (and sufficiently local) dynamics converge to marginal IS, and that all such marginal IS belong to a common jamming universality class, but a geometric definition of marginal IS in non-smooth energy landscapes is still lacking.
+We conclude that the structural universality of jamming is present in small $d$, encoded by the landscape and independent of the specific dynamics.
 The algorithm merely sets the overall scale.
-A purely geometric analysis should therefore be able to extract this quantity and hence fully explain the jamming universality.
+A purely geometric analysis of marginal IS should therefore be able to extract the jamming critical exponents and hence fully explain their universality.